Password Manager - Remember, delete, change and import saved passwords in Firefox

 - Click the menu button and choose . .

 - Click the panel.

-- Click and the Password Manager will open.
+- Click under Forms & Passwords.
+The Password Manager will open.

 - To see the passwords you have saved, click .
 When you close the window, your passwords will be automatically hidden.